babashka/nbb/doc/publish/README.md

 When everything looks good, it's time to `npm publish` so everyone can enjoy your new CLI.

-The code for this example CLI is in `examples/publish`.
-You can run this example from npm using:
+After you have done so, you can run this example from npm using:

 ``` shell
 $ npx print-cli-args 1 2 3